 Nevertheless Lotus Bakeries remains steadfast in its sustainability ambition and has identified several strategic areas of exploration.
 The first one is to have a Balanced Portfolio of Great Taste.
 We aim to meet the needs of all end-consumers in a balanced way, at all times.
 We will make sure that our range is balanced on several levels; there will be a diverse range of products (from Biscoff® cookies to pastries to the cold-pressed nākd® bars with only natural ingredients, to the BEAR® fruit rolls), for multiple target groups (from babies to toddlers to children and adults) and for different consumption moments and needs.
 Everything we launch has to uphold the highest quality and food safety standards.
-On top, everything has to taste delicious, because we know that this will keep consumers coming back to our product range.

-1Lotus Bakeries, Annual Report 2023, page 116.
+Lotus Bakeries, Annual Report 2023, page 116.